 On December 19, 2017, Millicom announced that it has signed an agreement for the sale of its Rwanda operations to subsidiaries of Bharti Airtel Limited.
-The total consideration of the transaction is approximately 6x 2017 adjusted EBITDA of the Rwandan operation, payable over two years, consisting of a mix of cash, vendor loan note and earn out.
+The total consideration of the transaction is approximately 6x 2017 adjusted EBITDA of the Rwandan operation,, payable over two years, consisting of a mix of cash, vendor loan note and earn out.
+The final sale consideration is still subject to adjustment under the terms of the sale and purchase agreement with Airtel.
+Management does not expect any material deviation from the initial consideration.

 The Group received regulatory approvals on January 23, 2018 and the sale was subsequently completed on January 31, 2018.
-In accordance with Group practices, the Rwanda operation have been classified as assets held for sale and discontinued operations as from January 23, 2018.
+In accordance with Group practices, the Rwanda operations have been classified as assets held for sale and discontinued operations as from January 23, 2018 (restating the income statement comparative figures).
 On January 31, 2018, our operations in Rwanda have been deconsolidated and no material loss on disposal was recognized (its carrying value was aligned to its fair value less costs of disposal as of December 31, 2017).
-However, a loss of \$32 million has been recognized in Q1 2018 corresponding to the recycling of foreign currency exchange losses accumulated in equity since the creation of the Group.
+However, a loss of \$32 million has been recognized in Q1 2018 corresponding to the recycling of foreign currency exchange losses accumulated in equity since the creation of the local operation.
 This loss has been recognized under 'Profit (loss) for the year from discontinued operations, net of tax'.
-The final sale consideration is still subject to final agreement with Airtel.